(1 unit = 4 weeks; 13 units/academic year)

 General Pediatrics Outpatient Service

-The resident will be assigned to a general pediatrician in the Sanford Children's MB2 location and spend time in the outpatient clinic setting caring for a combination of the acutely ill, routine well visits and chronically ill patients.
+The resident will be assigned to a general pediatrician in the Sanford Children's MB2 or 26th and Sycamore clinics and spend time in the outpatient clinic setting caring for a combination of the acutely ill, routine well visits and chronically ill patients.

 Residents are responsible for the initial evaluation and management of patients in the urgent care setting.